CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vds_portgroup_v2.rst

 XCCDF
 '''''

 For ``vmware.vds_portgroup_v2`` artifacts, the xccdf:check looks like this.
-There is no Value in the xccdf for this Artifact.
+There is no Value element in the XCCDF for this Artifact.

 ::